 Best in Manufacturing – March 23, 2021

-1. The world is under strong demand a year after lockdown
+1. The world is under strong demand a year after the lockdown

 Nowadays, the world is highly connected by a giant supply chain network.
 People can enjoy products made from every part of the globe conveniently.
 But the emergence of COVID-19 greatly disrupted this process.